 Shortly after I stopped eating dairy, I got into raw food “uncook” books, partly because I was craving raw food, and partly because they made things like cheesecake without dairy.
 By using nuts and coconut I started making all sorts of “dairy” treats again.
 I took the concepts I admired from raw food books, and brought them into my less restrictive kitchen.
 Over the years I developed all kinds of dairy-free recipes like cheese, yogurt, and ice cream.

 This Swiss Almond Dairy Free Ice Cream is so simple, but so satisfying.
 The contrast of sweet and salty, smooth and crunchy is what makes it so appealing.
-It’s just one of 75 dairy free ice cream recipes in my new cookbook—I can’t wait for you to see it!
-It comes out in bookstores June 24th, but you can pre-order now on amazon.
+It’s just one of 75 dairy free ice cream recipes in my new cookbook Dairy-Free Ice Cream—I can’t wait for you to see it!
+It’s in stores now!

 Swiss Almond Dairy Free Ice Cream